dsouvage/Dylan_Resume_Guide/README.md

 #### Why should you listen to this guide?

 I found my own internships coming from a small, almost non heard of Ontario university.
-Recently, including Amazon company, but previously I had offers and have worked for many other large companies such as RBC/OPG/OMERS/IBM.
+Recently, interviews (realistically, this is what this guide can and will help you get) and offers including Amazon and Microsoft, but previously I had offers and interviews for many other large companies such as RBC/OPG/OMERS/IBM.

 #### Okay, but you're not a recruiter, you're just an intern, what do you know about resumes?